 - I.1 Limits particulate matter (PM) emissions to 0.20 lb per ton of solids charged.
 Compliance with this emission limit is demonstrated by monitoring and recording the pressure drop across the dust collector, DC-Marine, once each week.
 DC-Marine is named DCOL-07 49 Brush internally by AkzoNobel.
 Based on the records provided, pressure drop is monitored on DC-Marine. - 1.2 Limits VOC emissions to 5.9 tons per year based on a 12-month rolling time period.
 AkzoNobel maintains a spreadsheet that shows each batch processed, the amount of VOC in that batch, and the resulting VOC emissions based on the emission factors established in this permit to install.
-The rolling 12-month VOC for the period ending in December 2022 was 0.1272 tons. - II.1 Limits the amount of coatings produced to 3,000,000 gallons per year.
-Records from January 2022 through December 2022 show a total of 166,433 gallons produced. - II.2 Limits the VOC content of batches to 3,600 lbs per batch.
+The rolling 12-month VOC for the period ending in December 2023 was 0.14 tons. - II.1 Limits the amount of coatings produced to 3,000,000 gallons per year.
+Records from January 2023 through December 2023 show a total of 149,048 gallons produced. - II.2 Limits the VOC content of batches to 3,600 lbs per batch.
 AkzoNobel calculates and records the VOC content of each batch.
-The highest reported single batch VOC content was 2,822 lbs for the "CEILCOTE T-410 SOLVENT NCA082". - II.3 Limits the VOC content of every 10 batches processed concurrently to 17,938 per production cycle.
+Records from January 2023 to December 2023 shows 249,118 total batch VOC emissions from a total of 647 batches.
+This is approximately 385 lbs per batch. - II.3 Limits the VOC content of every 10 batches processed concurrently to 17,938 per production cycle.
 The facility has not ever produced 10 batches concurrently, nor do they anticipate the need for that high of production.
 According to Jeff, this condition was added as a permit condition because AkzoNobel was unsure of the capacity they would need, and they wanted their permit issued quickly.
 Based on process restrictions (number of process tanks-8) it is not possible to process 10 batches concurrently.
-Based on the records, it does not appear more than 10 batches have been made on any day.
-On 8/18/2022, the raw data tab of the recordkeeping spreadsheet shows 14 batches being completed.
-Jeff explained that this is actually a timestamp of when the data is entered in the system and is not done real time.
-The batch data tab shows 5 batches being produced on 10/18/2022. - II.4-38 Material usage limits for 35 different air toxics.
+Based on the records, it does not appear more than 10 batches have been made on any day. - II.4-38 Material usage limits for 35 different air toxics.
 Not all 35 toxics have been used since operations began.
 Mr. Poniewierski believes that some of these compounds may never be used at this location.
 Each air toxic has a compound specific material use limit and a specific averaging time.
 Since operations began in April 2020, the following air toxics have been used: Styrene (100-42-5), Benzene (71-43-2), Cumene (98-82-8), Chlorinated paraffins (63449-39-8), Siloxanes and silicones (67762-90-7), Chromium (7440-47-3), Nickel (7440-02-0), Arsenic (7440-38-2), and Cadmium (7440-43-9).
 Currently the facility is using the following air toxics: styrene, benzene, cumene, siloxanes and silicones, nickel, arsenic, cadmium, and chromium.
 Averaging times range from 1 hour, 8 hours, to 12-month rolling limits.
 AkzoNobel instead elects to impose batch volume limitations that if they maintain they will be within the averaging time limits.
 Batch volume data was provided.
 Mr. Poniewierski described in an email how the facility meets compliance with the material limits: